 And from this position, the shape, and the colours are different!

 There is a small stone passage at the bottom of the rock.
 And depending on the tides, you can go through it and go out to the other side.

 After Paliohori, there is Aghia Kiriakì, a long and sandy beach, with beach-bars, and sea activities, but we didn’t get to visit it.

-Well, it is not possible to see all fantastic beach for the limited time 🙂
+Well, it is not possible to see all the fantastic beach for a limited time 🙂

 Well, Tsigrado beach is unforgettable.